Skip to main content

 Roundtable discussion panel at ICAS 13 (Surabaya, Indonesia)

 RCN and the Southeast Asia Neighborhood Network (SEANNET) are jointly organizing a roundtable discussion panel at the 13th edition of the International Convention of Asia Scholars (ICAS), which will be held in Surabaya, East Java, Indonesia from July 28 to August 1, 2024 (https://icas.asia/icas-13).
-Please see the full text of the roundtable panel abstract below, as well as a description of SEANNET.
+The roundtable, titled Rethinking Community-engaged Approaches I: Principles, Methods, and Tools takes place on 29 July from 14:00 - 18:00 hours (GMT+7).

 The roundtable panel brings together representatives of SEANNET and RCN project teams for a joint discussion about the role, methods, and challenges associated with using community engagement tools in their work.
 Since teams in both networks are using these methods, we thought it would be a good idea to “join forces” and share notes and insights.